|

 Questions?
 Connect with TaxHero today for a free sales tax consultation about your business in Oklahoma or any state! |

-This guide breaks down everything you need to know about Vermont’s sales tax, from determining the right sales tax rates to understanding exemptions and filing processes.
-By the end of this comprehensive guide, you’ll be equipped to handle Vermont’s sales tax with confidence and ease.
+This guide breaks down everything you need to know about Indiana’s sales tax, from determining the right sales tax rates to understanding exemptions and filing processes.
+By the end of this comprehensive guide, you’ll be equipped to handle Indiana’s sales tax with confidence and ease.

-When a business creates either a physical or economic nexus, it is required to collect sales tax in Vermont.
+When a business creates either a physical or economic nexus, it is required to collect sales tax in Indiana.

 States have established regulations to collect sales tax from out-of-state sellers who meet certain revenue and/or transaction thresholds.
 This rule is known as economic nexus.

-While the nexus criteria mentioned above generally apply to most businesses, additional methods exist for establishing economic sales tax nexus.
-To access a comprehensive list of these rules, please refer to the governing laws for economic sales tax nexus requirements in Vermont.
+It should be noted that while the nexus criteria mentioned above generally apply to most businesses, additional methods are available for establishing sales tax nexus.
+To access a comprehensive list of these rules, please refer to the governing laws for economic sales tax nexus requirements in Indiana.

-One of the first things you need to know is whether the goods you’re selling or services you’re offering are taxable in Vermont.
+One of the first things you need to know is whether the goods you’re selling or services you’re offering are taxable in Indiana.

-Almost all goods are taxable in Vermont, including:
+Almost all goods are taxable in Indiana, including:

 The goods that are exempt from sales tax are: